jnozzi/cocoadev.com/markdown/OverridingLimitsOnWindowSizes.md

 ----

 Perhaps you should reconsider what you're doing.
-General/AppKit maintains its minimum sizes so that the standard border widgets are accessible.
+AppKit maintains its minimum sizes so that the standard border widgets are accessible.
 If you're going to be introducing a non-standard interface with this thin button bar, you might want to resign yourself to implementing a non-standard window frame.
-Or, if you're targeting Leopard-only, depending on what you're doing, you might consider making an General/NSStatusItem with views inside its menu.  --K
+Or, if you're targeting Leopard-only, depending on what you're doing, you might consider making an NSStatusItem with views inside its menu.  --K

 ----